arjun-christopher/SpecForge-AI/README.md

 ## Acknowledgments

-- Built with OpenAI's GPT-4
+- Built with Google Gemini API
 - UI inspired by modern design principles
 - Icons by Lucide